Genre: Love Story

 Tessa stopped cutting his roses and even made sure that she cut his part of the hedge.
 He never left her dustbin in driveway anymore.
 Early one Saturday morning they were both enjoyed the freshness of a mid-summer morning outside on their patios.
 He was shocked to see how drawn and pale she was.
 Her lovely, long auburn hair now tinged with grey, was limp.
 He smiled and lifted his cup to her.
 Tessa turned and went inside.

 “I guess the feud’s not over” he sighed.

-Friday night when he got home he found the teacloth on his porch.
+Friday night when he got home he found the tea-cloth on his porch.
 Inside was a moist fruit cake.
 Freshly baked.
-He wondered if she knew it was his favourite or had made it coincidentally.
+He wondered if she knew it was his favorite or had made it coincidentally.
 This went on week after week.
 Chocolate biscuits came and blueberry muffins went back.
 Oatmeal cakes came and dense brownies went back.